Pain on the bottom of your foot isn’t always plantar fasciitis.

 The foot and ankle contains more than one hundred muscles, tendons, and ligaments.
 The fascia that takes the blame for so much of the pain that develops on the bottom of the foot is just one in that group of one hundred plus.

 Not knowing what other soft tissue could be hijacking your foot function can be a real problem.
-It can keep you from solving your pain issue, and can keep you from really maximizing your movement potential.
+It can keep you from solving your foot pain issue, and can keep you from maximizing your movement potential.

-It’s usually impossible to make “if x then y” absolute statements regarding fitness and health; however, if you have flat arches, a bunion, turf toe, or pain on the soles of your feet, it might be something other than your plantar fascia that’s causing your problems.
+It’s usually impossible to make “if x then y” absolute statements regarding fitness and health.
+However, if you have flat arches, a bunion, turf toe, or pain on the soles of your feet, it might be something other than your plantar fascia that’s causing your problems.

 When The Foot Becomes Dysfunctional

-“Strong Feet” is one of the 6 Pillars of Strength; they are the base upon which you stack the rest of your body, they are an important feedback tool for your body to adjust how the rest of the skeleton functions, and yet they are so often stuffed into shoes and ignored.
+Feet are so important that Strong Feet is the first Pillar of the Six Pillars of an unbreakable body.
+They are the base upon which you stack the rest of your body.
+They are an important feedback tool for your brain to understand where you are in space, and how you should adjust the rest of your skeleton as you stand and move.
+And yet, they are so often stuffed into shoes and ignored.

 The pain in your foot could be coming from your calf muscles that don’t have enough usable length or strength in them.